vikramaroskar/vikramaroskar/README.md

  </p>

-- 🔭 I’m currently working on [Androidapp]
+- 🔭 I’m currently working on [Learning Elixir]
 - 🌱 I’m currently learning Flutter, Golang (With gokit), NodeJS (+TS)
 - 💬 Ask me about anything.
 I like to discuss and collectively learn new things
 - 📫 How to reach me: [Twitter] [Linkedin]